Honk for Jesus. Save Your Soul.: Plot

-The Childs visit the Sumpters in an attempt to get them to move their opening date away from Easter.
+The Childses visit the Sumpters in an attempt to get them to move their opening date away from Easter.
 While they try to be friendly with one another, the Sumpters are adamant about sticking to that date.
 Lee-Curtis then plans to reopen Greater Paths within the next few days, two weeks before Easter, in order to beat the Sumpters.
 Lee-Curtis has Trinitie wave a sign in the street to advertise their return, telling her to "shake it for the Lord" to get more people in cars to honk and acknowledge them.
 While standing outside, Trinitie is harassed by a woman who criticizes her and her husband for their actions.
 Meanwhile, Lee-Curtis has a reunion with a young former congregant, revealed by the documentary to have been in a penitentiary.

 Lee-Curtis has Trinitie paint her face with white mime make-up so she can do "worship miming" to attract more honks on the street.
 A car stops in the middle of the street and causes a traffic jam.
 The car's passenger is revealed to be Khalil, the victim who won't accept the settlement.
 He initially seems distraught but soon breaks character by bursting into laughter, mocking Lee-Curtis for his attempts to overcome the scandal.
 Trinitie storms back to the church and confesses her grievances over her marriage and how their congregants have all turned on them because of the scandal.
 The documentary director, Anita Bonet, asks Trinitie why she won't leave Lee-Curtis.
 Trinitie rejects her question and dismisses Anita's true goal for the documentary to "understand" her, Lee-Curtis, and the town's church culture.

 The church reopens per the revised plan, two weeks before Easter, where Lee-Curtis and Trinitie stand outside waiting for people to show up with no luck except the "devout five".
 A Mustang drives up to the front only to whirl around in the lot.
-It is revealed that the Sumpters had also moved up the opening of their Heaven's Home church to two weeks before Easter, their intention to give Easter opening to the Childs, earning great success and gaining many congregants.
+It is revealed that the Sumpters had also moved up the opening of their Heaven's Home church to two weeks before Easter, their intention to give Easter opening to the Childses, earning great success and gaining many congregants.